dojo/docs/dojox/form/RangeSlider.rst

 .. contents ::
    :depth: 2

-The RangeSlider is a descendant of :ref:`dijit.form.Slider <dijit/form/Slider>` that allows a selection of a range of values.
+The RangeSlider is a descendant of :ref:`dijit/form/HorizontalSlider <dijit/form/HorizontalSlider>` and :ref:`dijit/form/VerticalSlider <dijit/form/VerticalSlider>` that allows a selection of a range of values.

 Introduction
 ============